 4. The status of every student may be subject to review by the School Board.

 5. The School Board reserves the right to suspend or terminate a student’s enrollment if it is deemed by the School Board to in the best interest of the student, teachers, school, or the other students.

 Immunization Requirements- As and alternative-education system/homeschool, we do not require proof of immunization.
 We feel it is up to the parent(s)/guardian(s) to decide whether or not they immunize their children.
-In the public school system, you must either provide up-to-date immunization records or complete a form if requesting exemption due to religious or philosophical belief.

 Since the origination of BCS, our mission has drawn us down a slightly different path as more of a mission than a business.
 Tuition is not required.
 God has and continues to provide for BCS in so many ways and if you feel BCS is a good fit for your family, please contact us.